alexmj212/trends/README.md

 ✓ Add more pretty jQuery stuff

+✓ move to div structure

 * show some trend articles
-* move to div structure
+* add more configuration to ease development